 Gaddesby Primary School is an inclusive school.
 We take safeguarding very seriously and all of our policies are developed with a high priority on children's safety and in light of our safeguarding policy.
-All of our school polices are interlinked and should be read and informed by all other polices (for example Medication Policy, Equality Policy etc.)
+All of our school polices are interlinked and should be read and informed by all other polices.